The Optimal Region Connections tool calculates the optimal connectivity network between two or more input regions.

 The optimal output network is created from the paths produced in the optional neighboring connections output.
 The paths in the optional neighboring connections output are converted to graph theory.
 The regions are the vertices, the paths are the edges, and the accumulative distances or costs are the weights for the edges.
 The minimum spanning tree is calculated from the graph representation of the paths to determine the optimal path network necessary to travel between the regions.

-If a cost surface is not specified, the neighbors are identified by Euclidean distance.
-In which case, a region's closest neighbor is the one that is closest in distance.
-However, when a cost surface is provided, the neighbors are identified by cost distance, making a region's closest neighbor the cheapest one to travel to.
+If no cost surface is specified, the neighbors are identified by Euclidean distance.
+When this is the case, a region's closest neighbor is the one that is closest in distance.
+When a cost surface is provided, the neighbors are identified by cost distance, making a region's closest neighbor the cheapest one to travel to.
 A cost distance allocation operation is performed to identify the regions that are neighbors to one another.

 When Generate connections is specified for the Connections within regions parameter, each optimal path first reaches the outer boundary of the polygon or multicell region.
 From the perimeter of the region, the tool continues the paths through the region with additional line segments, allowing for points of entry and exit between regions and movement within them.
 There is no additional distance or cost of movement along these line segments.